 The breadth of topics covered by this Report indicates that using therapy animals presents many potential areas in which guidance can be of assistance to all concerned.
 The very definition of a Therapy Dog exemplifies the value of their service to many people in many different areas of our society.
 It is time that they are recognized as having special and important jobs to do, and that attention be given to the ways in which the welfare of the dogs, their handlers, those people interacting with the dogs, and the facilities which allow for such interaction can all be promoted.

-For the foregoing reasons, the NYSBA's Committee on Animals and the Law SUPPORTS the passage and enactment of this legislation.
+For the foregoing reasons, the NYSBA's Committee on Animals and the Law SUPPORTS this legislation and URGES ITS APPROVAL by the Governor.